 We believe that all children have the entitlement to a broad, balanced, creative and coherent curriculum which should prepare them for the opportunities and challenges of the 21st Century.
 They should be equipped with the skills, attitudes and dispositions they need to become well rounded individuals and life-long learners whilst instilling the love of learning.

-In order for children to learn to think for themselves the curriculum should be enquiry based.
+In order for children to learn to think for themselves and for learning to become truly embedded we are focusing on ensuring the correct balance between knowledge and skills.
+We are redesigning our curriculum to ensure we can allow for repetition of key agreed skills for each subject for each year group.
 It is important that children are responsible for their own learning enabling them to plan and show initiative; persevere and have a commitment to self-improvement.

 The curriculum aims to: